stelligent/cfn_nag/README.md

 }
 ```

+# Stelligent Policy Complexity Metrics (spcm)

+The basis for SPCM is described in the blog post: https://stelligent.com/2020/03/27/thought-experiment-proposed-complexity-metric-for-iam-policy-documents/

+Starting in version 0.6.0 of cfn_nag:
+* `spcm_scan` can scan a directory of CloudFormation templates (like cfn_nag_scan) and generate a report with the SPCM
+   metrics in either JSON or HTML format
+* A rule is added (to cfn_nag) to warn on an IAM::Policy or IAM::Role with a SPCM score of >= 50 (default)
+* The rule threshold can be controlled via the command line: `cfn_nag_scan --rule-arguments spcm_threshold:100`
+* Custom rule developers can now develop rules to accept end user values for settings via the same `--rule-arguments` mechanism.
+  The Rule object only needs to declare an `attr_accessor`, e.g. `attr_accessor :spcm_threshold` and cfn_nag
+  will take care of the details to inject values from the `--rule-arguments`

 # Distribution of Custom Rules

 The release of 0.5.x includes some major changes in how custom rules (can) be distributed and loaded.
 Before this release,